 The three ports involved in the deal - Odesa, Chornomorsk and Pivdennyi - have the combined capacity to ship around three million tonnes a month.

-Ukraine wanted to include the ports of the southern Mykolaiv region, which provided 35% of Ukrainian food exports before Russia's invasion.
+Ukraine wants the agreement to include the ports of the southern Mykolaiv region, which provided 35% of Ukrainian food exports before Russia's invasion.

 Mykolaiv was Ukraine's second-largest grain terminal according to 2021 shipment data so its addition would allow for a much larger volume of grains and oilseeds to be shipped.

-Ukraine had separately sought a one-year extension of the deal and a streamlined inspection regime.
+Ukraine is also seeking a one-year extension of the deal and a streamlined inspection regime.

-Russia has previously said its consent to extend the Black Sea grain deal depended on support for its own grain and fertiliser exports.
+Russia has said its consent to extend the Black Sea grain deal depends on support for its own grain and fertiliser exports.
 Russia is a major agricultural producer and the world's largest exporter of wheat.

-Among its demands, Russia is believed to want the West to ease restrictions on state agriculture lender Rosselkhozbank, a move that should help facilitate more Russian exports.
+Moscow has not detailed its demands publicly but is believed to want the West to ease restrictions on state agriculture lender Rosselkhozbank, a move that should help facilitate more Russian exports.